seppmail/SEPPmail365/Readme.md

 ## General

-This module helps customer and partners to smoothly integrate the SEPPmail-Appliance (SMA) with Exchange Online (ExO).
+This module helps customer and partners to smoothly integrate a SEPPmail-Appliance (SMA) with Exchange Online (ExO).

 ## Prerequisites

 The module only works on Windows PowerShell 5.1 (64Bit), because it depends on the ExchangeOnlineManagement Module which currently works also only on Windows PowerShell 5.1.

 ## Functionality

+The module has a basic overview report of the existing Exchange Online environment, as well as 2 commands to create Connectors and rules to make Exchange online work seamlessly with SEPPmail.

 ## Authentication